Deadline: Essay entries for the U.S. contest must be received by Feb. 20, 2020 at 5 p.m. Pacific Time.

 I have given this assignment to my classes as a project.
 Can I send all the essays I collected?

 You are welcome and encouraged to use this contest as a class assignment.
 Please read the essays and send us ONLY the top three essays from each of your classes for us to judge.
-After submitting your students' best essays, please send a list of all the students in your classes who wrote essays for the contest so that they can all receive certificates of participation.
+After submitting your students' best essays, please email email@example.com with a list of all the other students in your classes who wrote essays for the contest so that they can all receive certificates of participation.

 Is grammar important?